ankita459/Todo-List-Application-using-Java-Springboot-Framework-React-js-and-MongoDB/README.md

 * Task.java into the com.example.model package
 * TaskRepository.java into the com.example.repository package
 4. Make sure you have MongoDB installed and running on your local machine.
 By default, it listens on port 27017.
-5. Open the application.properties file and add the following configuration: spring.data.mongodb.uri=mongodb://localhost:27017/todo-list server.port=8888
+5. Open the application.properties file and add the following configuration : spring.data.mongodb.uri=mongodb://localhost:27017/todo-list

+   server.port=8888
 6. Build the project to resolve any dependencies.
 7. Run the application.